Super Furry Animals: 2006–2008: Rough Trade and Hey Venus!

 Ciaran's side project Acid Casuals released their debut album Omni in January 2006 on the Placid Casual label.
 Drummer Ieuan formed a band known as The Peth which has been described by Rhys in various magazine articles as "Satanic Abba": the band also reunites Rhys Ifans with the SFA family, as he takes lead vocal duties.

 The band signed to Rough Trade Records during 2006 and are reportedly working on three projects for the label.
 Gruff Rhys has also signed for Rough Trade Records as a solo artist in his own right and released a single on 7" vinyl and download entitled "Candylion" in late 2006 which preceded an album of the same name that was released during the second week of 2007.
 Unlike his debut Yr Atal Genhedlaeth, Candylion is primarily sung in English but has two Welsh tracks and one in "bad Spanish": it is primarily an acoustic album, and came about because Rhys has written several acoustic pop songs that did not fit with the direction of the new SFA record.

-During this time some of the bands' music was used prominently in The Rock-afire Explosion documentary movie, namely Hello Sunshine and Some things Come From Nothing.

 Recording sessions took place in a chateau in the south of France in 2007 for the band's first release for Rough Trade, Hey Venus!, which was released on 27 August that year.
 Gruff himself described the record as "speaker blowing".
 The album's first single, "Show Your Hand", failed to enter the top 40, their first to do so since 1996's "Hometown Unicorn", despite modest airplay.
 The album itself fared much better, peaking at No. 11 and was a slight improvement from the sales of Love Kraft.
 The album became their first to enter the iTunes Music Store top 10 album charts, peaking at No. 9.
 Over the 2007 Christmas period SFA released a single, "The Gift That Keeps Giving", free from their website.